ccsalway/vscode-examples/README.md

-The repository gives examples of using vscode with different languages.
+This repository gives examples of using vscode with different languages.

 ### Assumptions
 This doument assumes you are running on OSX and have the following installed: